 A Performance/ Workshop at WARC

-On December 12th, 2013, the West African Research Center hosted a presentation by Mr Kamau Philips and his wife, Mrs Binta Betty McDaniels, on the culture of New Orleans.
+On December 12th, 2013, the West African Research Center hosted a presentation by Mr Kamau Philips and Mrs Binta Betty McDaniels, on the culture of New Orleans.

 Mr Philips and Mrs McDaniels, through a display of various objects used during street rituals and celebrations, musical instruments, pictures, books and short videos, allowed people who attended to experience cultural New Orleans.